-- a) Children with an EHCP which names Glenthorne High School will be allocated a place before other applicants are considered. - b) A maximum of 4 places in the ASC Base for pupils with an EHCP with mild ASC.
-ASC Base admissions must meet the following criteria: - Pupils must have an EHCP identifying ASC Spectrum Condition (ASC) as the prime need. - Pupils have demonstrated, within primary education, that they can access a mainstream education. - In cases of oversubscription, priority will be given to Sutton residents.
+- a) Children with an EHCP which names Glenthorne High School will be allocated a place before other applicants are considered.
+All pupils with EHCPs that name Glenthorne will be admitted whether or not they have sat the Banding Tests. - b) A maximum of 4 places in the Autistic Spectrum Condition (ASC) Base for pupils with an EHCP with mild ASC.
+ASC Base admissions must meet the following criteria: - Pupils must have an EHCP identifying Autistic Spectrum Condition (ASC) as the prime need. - Pupils have demonstrated, within primary education, that they can access a mainstream education. - In cases of oversubscription, priority will be given to Sutton residents.